 Outlet Number | Single |

-The BeStill Air Switch is a great choice of garbage disposal air switches.
+The BeStill Air Switch is an excellent choice for a garbage disposal air switch.
 It comes in five color options, too.
 So you’ll definitely find one that suits your kitchen decor.

 It’s made with quality materials, such as a solid brass cover.
 This high-grade material is sturdy, resistant to rust and wear, and it’s waterproof.

-BeStill have thought of all the important details.
+BeStill has thought of all the essential details.
 For example, they’ve included two rubber gaskets to prevent water from flowing into the bottom of the sink.
 The screw plug has a hole for discharging water that’s accidentally gotten into the push button.

 Finally, the installation is super easy, involving only four steps.
-It can be mounted to any countertop or sink top by drilling a 1.375 diameter hole.
+You can mount it to any countertop or sinktop by drilling a 1.375-diameter hole.
 Plus, the 3-inch extended body means if you have thicker countertops, it should still fit.

 Pros